 If you are pregnant, it is important to practice effective home care for preventing gum disease.
-Dr. Offutt, Dr. Cockerham, Dr. Jones and Dr. Eddy can help assess your level of oral health and develop preventative measures and treatment plans to best protect you and your baby.
+Dr. Cockerham, Dr. Jones, Dr. Eddy and Dr. Pater can help assess your level of oral health and develop preventative measures and treatment plans to best protect you and your baby.

 Respiratory disease occurs when fine droplets are inhaled from the mouth and throat into the lungs.
 These droplets contain germs that can spread and multiply within the lungs to impair breathing.
 Recent research had also proven that bacteria found in the mouth and throat can be drawn into the lower respiratory tract and cause infection or worsen existing lung conditions.

 Bacteria that grow in the oral cavity and travels into the lungs can cause respiratory problems such as pneumonia.
 This occurs mostly in patients with periodontal disease.
 Periodontal disease has also been proven to have a role in the contraction of bronchitis and emphysema.
 Chronic obstructive pulmonary disease (COPD), a respiratory condition characterized by blockage of the airways, and caused mostly by smoking, has also been proven to worsen if the patient also has periodontal disease.

 One of the reasons for the connection between respiratory problems and periodontal disease is low immunity.
 Patients who experience respiratory problems generally have low immunity, meaning bacteria can easily grow above and below the gum lines without being confronted by the body’s immune system.
 Once periodontal disease is contracted in this way, it will only progress and worsen respiratory issues.